Evidence Trail Timeline: Owen Hamall 1841-1967 | BCG Case Study

 1880 U.S. Census: The "Thornton" Mystery

-Owen Hamall household, 24 West Kinzie Street, Chicago: Owen (32, molder), Kate (29), Thomas H. (3 months).
+Owen Hamall household, Chicago: Owen (33, molder), Kate (24), Thomas H. (5 months).
 Also enumerated: "Hammil, Thornton" (24, brother, molder).
-Listed as "Hammil" (surname) with "Thornton" as given name or separate enumeration.
-This listing sparked the central research question.
+Recorded with surname "Hammil" and "Thornton" as given name or separate listing.
+This entry sparked the central research question.

 Significance: PIVOTAL DOCUMENT.
-The enumeration "Hammil, Thornton" showing relationship as "brother" was initially inexplicable—no family lore of a brother with different surname.
+The enumeration showing relationship as "brother" was initially inexplicable—no family lore of a brother with different surname.
 This census mystery drove six years of research to understand the half-brother relationship through Mary McMahon's remarriage.
-Census taker recorded as "Hammil, Thornton" rather than "Thornton Hamall."
+Census recorded as "Hammil, Thornton" (NOT "Thornton Hamall").

 January 1, 1880